What Every Candidate Should Know About the Uniform CPA Exam

 CPA Exam Preparation

 So what’s the best way to get ready for the CPA Exam?
-Well, according to Bisk, that’s a question with an easy answer.
+Well, according to CPAReview, that’s a question with an easy answer.

-The Bisk CPA Review Program has actually broken down passing the CPA Exam into six easy steps:
+The CPA Review Program has actually broken down passing the CPA Exam into six easy steps:

-- Get Started with Bisk’s Exam Preparation Tips - which will familiarize you with the CPA Exam.
+- Get Started with CPAReview’s Exam Preparation Tips - which will familiarize you with the CPA Exam.

-- Develop a Study Plan with the Bisk Personal Trainer™ - which analyzes your performance on the practice questions and exams and develops an extensive study plan just for you.
+- Develop a Study Plan with the CPAReview Personal Trainer™ - which analyzes your performance on the practice questions and exams and develops an extensive study plan just for you.

 - Master the Content with Online Classrooms and Streaming Video Lectures - attend class anytime, anywhere you have access to a PC, nothing could be more convenient.